 Involving Kids in the Proper Care of Hermit Crabs.
 A talk and slide show by Kaitlyn Peplowski.

 Building a vertical crabitat.
 A slideshow tutorial by Stacy Griffith.

 3 – 3:45pm.

-Establishing a Bioactive Crabitat by Courtney Carr.
+Establishing a Bioactive Crabitat by Courtney Karr.

 Optional Dinner / Social Time in the Conference Room: Coordinate $$ and delivery of local pizza with (authentic) Buffalo wings (or individuals can bring their own take-out items).
 Social Time can go as late as desired, we would just need to lock the door and secure the room for overnight when done.

 Sunday, July 14th:

 9am-Noon: Marketplace sales continue—as desired by sellers and attendees.

 9am-Noon: Adopters pick up their travel tats and baby crabs and make any follow-up payments for additional available crab babies (as needed).